chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
-If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](https://chauff.github.io/Web-Teaching/vsc/).
 Use this assignment to set up a collaborative coding environment within your team.
 The next assignment will require extensive JavaScript programming that both team members need to contribute to.

 ### Overview of deliverables and upload procedure